cdimoush/relay_flaskapp/README.md

-# Light_Relay_Beta
+# relay_flaskapp
-control rgb leds with resin.io and rpi
+control RGB LEDS, coffee pot and amp with resin.io and rpi

+All functions look for web request from Alexa